Stoke Gifford

-Giffard
+Manor of Giffard

 Following the Norman Invasion of 1066, William the Conqueror gave the manor of Stoke Gifford to Osbern Giffard, one of his knights.
 Giffard himself was a native of Longueville-le-Giffard, Normandy, now known as Longueville-sur-Scie, from which the 'Gifford' suffix derives.
 The 'Stoke' part of the name may come from the Stoke Brook, or may also be a reference to the Saxon word 'Stoche' meaning 'property of or dependent farmstead'.
 Bradley Stoke and Stoke Lodge, both 20th-century estates, were also given the name.

 Extensive histories of Stoke Gifford can be found online.

-Berkeley

 The manor remained in the Giffard family until 1337, when it was granted to Maurice de Berkeley (died 1347), 2nd son of Maurice de Berkeley, 2nd Baron Berkeley (1271–1326).
 Thus was founded the long and distinguished cadet branch of "Berkeley of Stoke Gifford".
 In 1553 a new late-Tudor manor house was built by Sir Richard Berkeley (died 1604), 7th in descent from Maurice de Berkeley (died 1347).
 It became known as Stoke Park, and was rebuilt in 1750 by Norborne Berkeley, 4th Baron Botetourt (died 1770), from a neo-classical design by Thomas Wright.

+Urban expansion in the 20th and 21st centuries

+Like much of the nearby area, Stoke Gifford saw rapid population expansion in the late 20th century.
+Before the 1980s Stoke Gifford was just a small village, straggling along the main street, North Road.
+In 1987 it was designated for urban expansion, alongside neighbouring Bradley Stoke, as part of the Avon County Council Structural Plan and Northavon Local Plan.

+In 2023, following an increase in housing and population in the south of the parish, it was divided into two, with the southern part becoming a new parish of Stoke Park and Cheswick.

 Governance

 The area falls in the Stoke Gifford electoral ward.
 This ward starts in the east at Winterbourne.

-The total population of the ward taken at the 2011 census was 15,494.
+In 1894 Stoke Gifford became part of Barton Regis Rural District, in 1904 it became part of Chipping Sodbury Rural District, in 1935 it became part of Sodbury Rural District, in 1974 it became part of Northavon non-metropolitan district in the non-metropolitan county of Avon, in 1996 it became part of the South Gloucestershire unitary authority area in the ceremonial county of Gloucestershire.